 Michigan State University (MSU) published a potentially ground-breaking discovery in November 2017: cannabis could help HIV patients maintain their cognitive skills.

-“It is believed that the cognitive function of many people suffering from HIV diminishes on account of chronic inflammations in the brain.
+“It is believed that the cognitive function of many people suffering from HIV diminishes on account of chronic inflammation in the brain.
 This happens because the immune system is constantly stimulated to combat illnesses,” according to Norbert Kaminski, principle author of the MSU study, in the AIDS Journal.

 Compared with cannabis patients, patients who did not consume any cannabis had very many inflamed cells.
 According to study director Kaminski, those who used cannabis had a value fairly close to that of a healthy person who is not HIV positive.